Servant-of-Niris/Servant-Privacy-Policy/README.md

 The Servant of Niris bot requires access to several settings to work properly.
 <ul>
 <li>Manage Webhooks: Servant uses Discord’s announcement channels to use auto-post, which requires webhooks.
 Servant of Niris does not manage any other webhook besides its own.
-<li>Read Text Channels & See Voice Channels: Servant of Niris uses these settings to be able to see the commands you run.
+<li>Read Messages/View Channels: Servant of Niris uses these settings to be able to see the commands you run.
 <li>Send Messages: Servant of Niris uses this to be able to respond to commands given.
-<li>Manage Messages: Servant of Niris uses this explicitly to delete it’s own messages and your last typed message when running a command with the bot.
+<li>Manage Messages: Servant of Niris uses this explicitly to delete it’s own messages when running a command with the bot.
 We do not use Servant to remove or purge other messages.
 <li>Embed Links: When a command has a link, Servant will be able to auto-embed it.
-<li>Use External Emojis: Some of Servant’s commands have attached emojis, such as with the cat or meme command.
-<li>Add Reactions: Servant uses reactions heavily for the Subscribe command.
-Other uses of reactions involve other commands, such as the weekly command.
-We do not react to any of your messages, only Servant’s.
+This is also needed for embed messages.
 </ul>